Civilian life under the German occupation of the Channel Islands: Liberation

 Expected for several weeks, at dawn on 9 May 1945 Allied ships were visible from Guernsey.
 Crowds gathered and a few British troops landing amidst great celebrations, German troops remained in barracks.
 Some ships went on to Jersey to make an official landing and accept their surrender.
 Men, vehicles and supplies were pouring ashore from Force 135, by 12 May.

 After the initial jubilation, the practical aspects of getting the islands "back to normal" could begin.
 Initial needs for food, clothing, medicines and basics, even toilet paper, were brought in on landing ships until harbours could be cleared of mines.
 German soldiers were shipped out on the now empty landing ships.
 Arms and ammunition were collected and civilians went souvenir hunting; pistols, daggers and medals were very popular.
 Military equipment was gathered together.
 Mine clearing took months.
 Mines are still being found in the islands.

 The 20,000 evacuees started to return in batches from July, with 2,000 deportees returning in August.
 The children, many of whom were very young when they had left five years earlier, hardly knew their relatives and many could no longer speak the local Patois language.
 Many evacuees felt that they were treated as second class citizens by those who had remained during the occupation, because they had left in 1940.
 Men and women who had volunteered for the armed services returned when demobbed, mainly in 1946.
 Relationships would have been difficult at first.
-Returned children not understanding why you did not throw any food away, even having to eat apple cores.
+Returned children did not understand why islanders did not throw any food away, even eating apple cores.

 Accusations and recriminations flew around.
 Some civilians were angry at the Germans, some at the British for abandoning them and many at other civilians for how they had behaved.
 Investigators turned up looking for war crimes.
 The bulk of civilians went looking for work, rebuilding their strength with the improved food and medicines now available and trying to pick up their lives after five years of occupation.
 There was also a lot of work to do repairing damaged houses.

 After spending years in POW camps in the UK, a handful of Germans returned to the islands to marry their sweethearts, as did a number of OT workers, they received mixed reactions from islanders.

 After liberation

 The island governments were bankrupt, as they had to pay for the cost of the occupation.
 They were helped by the British government with a grant.
-Rationing, as in the UK would continue until 1955.
+Rationing, as in the UK, would continue until 1955.

 A conference at the Home Office decided to define collaboration as: